vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 point for finding more simple failures like contrast that would take a long time to do manually.

-Here's a screenshot showing it finding an intentional contrast failure I put on my homepage:
+Here's a screenshot showing it finding a contrast failure I put on my homepage:

 ![HTML_Codesniffer error showing contrast failure](/post-assets/html-code-sniffer-example.jpg)